 The devices listed in the drop-down are just a subset of the devices that can be selected.
 At the end of the drop-down, you'll see an item labeled "Edit list...".
 Select this to see a panel containing all the choices, which enables you to check the devices you want to see in the drop-down.
 The set of devices, and the values associated with each device, are taken from https://github.com/mozilla/simulated-devices.

-Starting in Firefox 54, you can save custom devices in Responsive Design Mode.
+You can create and save custom devices in Responsive Design Mode by clicking the Add Custom Device button.
 Each device can have its own:

 - Touch support

 Also, you can preview the properties of existing devices by hovering over the name in the device modal where they will display in a tooltip.